 It can be helpful to keep a daily journal to document the physical and emotional issues caused by your injuries.
 You should also keep track of all of the times you had to miss work because you were receiving treatment for your injuries.

-5. Contact a Slip and Fall Lawyer in Macon
+5. Contact a Macon Slip and Fall Lawyer

 Pursuing a case on your own is extremely difficult.
 The legal process is complicated and time-consuming and is very difficult to navigate unless you have extensive experience and legal knowledge.

-The slip and fall attorneys in Macon at Roden Law understand the many details of a slip and fall case.
+The Macon slip and fall attorneys at Roden Law understand the many details of a slip and fall case.
 We can review your situation in a free consultation and will not charge for our services unless we obtain fair compensation.

 Call Roden Law today for a free legal consultation at 1-844-RESULTS.